Wedderburn Castle

-Wedderburn Castle, near Duns, Berwickshire, in the Scottish Borders, is an 18th-century country house that is now used as a wedding and events venue.
+Wedderburn Castle, near Duns, Berwickshire, in the Scottish Borders, is an 18th-century country house designed by the architect brothers Robert Adam and James Adam that is now used as a wedding and events venue.
 The house is a Category A listed building and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland.

 History

-Wedderburn Castle is the historic family seat of the Home of Wedderburn family, cadets of the Home family (today Earls of Home).
-It was designed and constructed 1771–1775 by the famous architect brothers Robert Adam and James Adam, with the work superintendent being architect James Nisbet of Kelso, for Patrick Home of Billie, who had already completed Paxton House (using James Adam and Nisbet from 1758, with Robert Adam doing the interiors c.
+Wedderburn Castle is the historic seat of the Home of Wedderburn family, the senior cadet branch of the Home family (today the Earls of Home).
+It was designed and constructed between 1771 and 1775 by the architect brothers Robert Adam and James Adam under the supervision of the architect James Nisbet of Kelso, for Patrick Home of Billie, who had already completed Paxton House (using James Adam and Nisbet from 1758, with Robert Adam doing the interiors c.
 1773).
+Construction began in 1768–69, incorporating a 15th-century tower house.
 With battlemented three-storey elevations in the typical Adam Castle style, the apparent symmetry of Wedderburn Castle conceals a rectangular courtyard, originally filled by the 17th-century (or earlier) tower house, also known as Wedderburn Castle, of which only a heraldic panel remains.
-It was demolished in the early 19th century, leaving the courtyard accessed through an archway at the back.
+Surviving parts of the tower house to the north-east were demolished in the early 19th century, leaving the courtyard accessed through an archway at the rear.